Alien Soldier: Release

-Alien Soldier was released on 24 February 1995 in Japan.
+Alien Soldier was released on 24 February 1995 in Japan, followed by Europe in May.
 The game received a physical cartridge format in Australia, Europe and Japan, but in North America, the game was delivered exclusively through the Sega Channel cable service.
 Released late in the Mega Drive's lifecycle and after the release of the Sega Saturn, Alien Soldier pushed the system to its technical limits.
 Suganami wished he continued working on it after release, believing he could have improved on the story and graphics.
 Years later, Yosuke Okunari of Treasure addressed concerns that Alien Soldier was released as an incomplete game, stating that the notion is only derived from Suganami having originally had large ambitions that were never realized.

 The game's first re-release was in Japan in 2006 on the PlayStation 2 as part of the Sega Ages 2500: Gunstar Heroes Treasure Box compilation together with Gunstar Heroes and Dynamite Headdy.
 Okunari worked on the emulation software for the release and was delighted he would be exposing the game to more people.
 The original cartridge has become rare and expensive due to low production numbers and positive word of mouth, selling for over 20,000 yen (~US$200) in used game stores by 2006.
 The PlayStation 2 release includes both PAL and Japanese versions, video filter options, and a recorded full playthrough done by an expert.
 Alien Soldier was released again worldwide in fall 2007 on the Wii via the Virtual Console download service, and again for Microsoft Windows on Steam on 6 January 2011.
-The game was also re-released on the Nintendo Switch Online + Expansion Pack on 16 March 2022.
+The game was also re-released on the Nintendo Switch's Nintendo Classics service on 16 March 2022.